nondescryptid/opendoc-state-court-judgments/2019_SGMC_13/report.md

 ##### C18A – MAC-903413-2017 – Failure to pay outstanding salaries

-40     Moe Moe Than testified that she never received any salary from Chia even after being repatriated, despite signing an acknowledgement and writing a note against her will to say that she had received $1800 in salary.[\[note: 11\]](#Ftn_11) Prosecution’s case is that the sum of $1450 was due and owing to Moe Moe Than.[\[note: 12\]](#Ftn_12) Moe Moe Than testified that Chia did not pay her anything because she had to compensate for damage she had caused to the household.
+40     Moe Moe Than testified that she never received any salary from Chia even after being repatriated, despite signing an acknowledgement and writing a note against her will to say that she had received $1800 in salary.[^11] Prosecution’s case is that the sum of $1450 was due and owing to Moe Moe Than.[^12] Moe Moe Than testified that Chia did not pay her anything because she had to compensate for damage she had caused to the household.

 41     Chia however maintained that she had given cash amounting to $1600 to Moe Moe Than on 11 November 2012 although the document at P49 and P50 were backdated to 6 November 2012.
-She relied on her DBS ATM transaction record[\[note: 13\]](#Ftn_13) to show that she had withdrawn $1200 in cash on 9 November in order to pay Moe Moe Than with Tay providing the remaining $600 in order to make up a total of $1800.[\[note: 14\]](#Ftn_14) Chia further testifies that she realised that the payment schedule was erroneous as it included an overpayment of one month.
+She relied on her DBS ATM transaction record[^13] to show that she had withdrawn $1200 in cash on 9 November in order to pay Moe Moe Than with Tay providing the remaining $600 in order to make up a total of $1800.[^14] Chia further testifies that she realised that the payment schedule was erroneous as it included an overpayment of one month.
 She therefore deducted $200 as payment of the airfare, and gave $1600 to Moe Moe Than, which still represented an overpayment to Moe Moe Than.

 42     Whilst Chia testified that she had repatriated Moe Moe Than on her own without the agency’s assistance in order to avoid any allegations of abuse or ill-treatment, I did not find that this was done in order to avoid paying Moe Moe Than any of the salary that was due to her.
 I also noted that Moe Moe Than could only cite a couple of instances when she was asked to pay compensation for items she had damaged, such as $500 for scratching the table, and $10 for forgetting to switch off the fan, and an incident when she made a hole in a lamp shade cover.
 These examples certainly did not add up to $1450 such that her entire salary was offset.
 Moreover, it appeared that this compensation issue had only arisen because Moe Moe Than had wanted to ask for a transfer.
 Chia had told her that she could only transfer if she had paid off her 7 months’ salary for agent fees as well as compensated for the items she had damaged.

-43     Considering the contemporaneous documents such as the DBS ATM transaction record of $1200 together with the acknowledgment on the payment schedule[\[note: 15\]](#Ftn_15) that $1800 had been received and the further note[\[note: 16\]](#Ftn_16) by Moe Moe Than (even if written on Chia’s instructions) that she had received her salary, there was some reasonable doubt raised as to whether Chia had indeed failed to pay Moe Moe Than’s outstanding salary.
+43     Considering the contemporaneous documents such as the DBS ATM transaction record of $1200 together with the acknowledgment on the payment schedule[^15] that $1800 had been received and the further note[^16] by Moe Moe Than (even if written on Chia’s instructions) that she had received her salary, there was some reasonable doubt raised as to whether Chia had indeed failed to pay Moe Moe Than’s outstanding salary.

 ## Tay acquitted on two charges

 ##### C3A – MAC-902867-2014 – Fitriyah’s biscuit incident

 44     Tay is alleged to have instructed Fitriyah to hit Moe Moe Than with a metal stick.
 Moe Moe Than testified that on one occasion, she had taken Fitriyah’s biscuit because she was hungry.
-Fitriyah saw the biscuit in her T-shirt pocket and so did Chia.[\[note: 17\]](#Ftn_17) When Tay discovered this, he instructed Fitriyah to use a metal pole to hit Moe Moe Than on her buttocks.
-Moe Moe Than identified the stick as P25 and even said that the stick used to be straight but after she was hit by it, it became “bent”.[\[note: 18\]](#Ftn_18)
+Fitriyah saw the biscuit in her T-shirt pocket and so did Chia.[^17] When Tay discovered this, he instructed Fitriyah to use a metal pole to hit Moe Moe Than on her buttocks.
+Moe Moe Than identified the stick as P25 and even said that the stick used to be straight but after she was hit by it, it became “bent”.[^18]

-45     Tay denied this and claimed that there was no segregation of biscuits in the household.[\[note: 19\]](#Ftn_19) Fitriyah did not recall hitting Moe Moe Than with a metal pole despite repeated questions from defence counsel.[\[note: 20\]](#Ftn_20) Whilst Fitriyah later clarified that she may have used a cane against Moe Moe Than (which was in any event the subject matter of another charge), she was adamant that no metal stick was used.
+45     Tay denied this and claimed that there was no segregation of biscuits in the household.[^19] Fitriyah did not recall hitting Moe Moe Than with a metal pole despite repeated questions from defence counsel.[^20] Whilst Fitriyah later clarified that she may have used a cane against Moe Moe Than (which was in any event the subject matter of another charge), she was adamant that no metal stick was used.

 46     The earlier version of this charge also alleged that the incident took place on a specific date and time, i.e. 5 June 2012 between 12pm to 1pm.
-Tay had an alibi[\[note: 21\]](#Ftn_21) which was his carpark records to prove that he was at work that day, by virtue of his car having been parked in his office’s car park from 0943 hrs to 1745 hrs.
+Tay had an alibi[^21] which was his carpark records to prove that he was at work that day, by virtue of his car having been parked in his office’s car park from 0943 hrs to 1745 hrs.
 Prosecution objected to the admission of the records as alibi evidence on the basis of it being hearsay evidence because no formal witness from Wilson Parking was called to confirm the information given.

 47     Even if I had been minded to give some weight to the car park records, the charge was in any event subsequently amended to include the entire period of Moe Moe Than’s employment.
 I note that the defence was not given the opportunity to cross-examine Moe Moe Than on the same because she refused to be recalled as a witness.